 While all Boise State community members receive any campus alert issued by Boise State, the College of Southern Idaho maintains its own emergency alert system known as Rave Alert.
-Boise State students attending classes at the College of Southern Idaho are encouraged to sign up for Rave Alert by emailing Boise State coordinator Brian O'Rorke at brianororke@boisestate.edu and providing your email address and phone number.
-This information is then provided to CSI Security and your information will be entered into the CSI Rave system.
+In a new policy starting Fall 2021; a list of Boise State students attending classes at the College of Southern Idaho are sent to the CSI Security Department by Boise State coordinator Brian O'Rorke brianororke@boisestate.edu and the students are automatically enrolled in the CSI Rave Alert system.